zach-lewis/fantasybaseball_praw/README.md

 - run_praw.bat: Batch file to run program daily when paired with a program such as Windows Task Scheduler

-- mentions_analysis.ipynb: Analysis of Top mentions to date, runs outside of main program schedule
+- mentions_analysis.ipynb: Analysis of top mentions to date and their correlation to fantasy points.
+Runs outside of main program schedule